"The quality of your life is the quality of your brain. Take care of it." - Nora Gedgaudas

 Neurofeedback's usefulness in improving performance in sports, academics and music have all been demonstrated and now confirmed in evidence-based research.
 Elite athletes across the world are incorporating neurofeedback into their training regimes to record-breaking results.

-Through neurofeedback, the elderly and the young alike are brain brightening, people with autism are calming themselves, ADHD kids are learning to focusing, and stroke victims are regaining lost functions.
-The anxious and depressed are gaining much sought-after relief, the addicted are finding freedom from compulsion, and the sleepless are gaining rest.
+Through neurofeedback, the elderly and the young alike are brightening their brains; people with autism are calming themselves; ADHD kids are learning to focusing; and stroke victims are regaining lost functions.
+The anxious and depressed are gaining much-sought-after relief; the addicted are finding freedom from compulsion; and the sleepless are gaining rest.
 You can find a list of specific conditions that we train for at the Brain Training Centre under the conditions menu of this site.